Matt Harvey suspended three games by Mets but they aren't saying why

 Matt Harvey was supposed to start Sunday for the New York Mets, instead he was sent home, suspended three games for “violation of team rules.”
 What exactly happened?
 The Mets aren’t saying.
-So we’re left to wonder what’s wrong the Mets now?
+So we’re left to wonder what’s wrong with the Mets now?

 [Join a Yahoo Daily Fantasy Baseball contest now]